 Leasehold deals which have seen new-build homeowners face rapidly increasing ground rents (sometimes doubling annually) are to be banned under new government proposals.

-We reported earlier in the year how many thousands of owners of new-build homes were being hit with unexpected costs when they went to buy their freehold, with costs being around 3 to 4 times more expensive than anticipated.
+We reported how many thousands of owners of new-build homes were being hit with unexpected costs when they went to buy their freehold, with costs being around 3 to 4 times more expensive than anticipated.

 Leasehold typically applies to flats with shared spaces, but new home builders – particularly in the north west – have been increasingly selling houses on these terms.